Kadeena Cox

 1

-She turned her attention to Paralympic sport, targeting a place at Rio 2016.
+She turned her attention to Paralympic sport, targeting a place at the Rio 2016 Paralympic Games.
 After being classified as a T37 athlete and a C2 cyclist, she earned her first global title on the athletics track, winning the T37 100m at the 2015 world championships.

-Cycling success followed as, despite being reclassified from a C2 to a C4, Cox won the 500m time trial at the UCI Para-cycling Track World Championships in 2016.
+Being eclassified from a C2 to a C4, Cox won the 500m time-trial at the UCI Para-cycling Track World Championships in 2016.

 This double glory fueled hopes that she could become the first British Paralympian since 1988 – three years before she was born – to medal in two sports at the same Games.

-She duly did so, winning gold in both athletics and cycling (becoming the first Briton since 1984 to do so), setting a new world record time on the way to 500m victory in the velodrome.
+She duly did so, winning gold in both athletics and cycling, setting a new world record time on the way to 500m victory in the velodrome.
 Her achievements led to her being selected to carry the flag at the closing ceremony.

 Despite the Covid-19 pandemic severely disrupting the cycling calendar in 2020, Cox still managed to make an impressive return in February at the UCI Para-cycling Track World Championships in Milton, Canada.

-Cox not only finished second to home rider Kate O’Brien in the 500m, but also helped a British squad of van Gass, Cundy and Jon-Allan Butterworth to another silver, behind China, in the mixed team sprint.
+Cox not only finished second to home rider Kate O’Brien in the 500m TT, but also helped a British squad of Jaco van Gass, Jody Cundy and Jon-Allan Butterworth to another silver, behind China, in the mixed team sprint.

-As she prepared for Tokyo, Cox took to the road in 2021, finishing fifth in the individual time trial at a round of the UCI Para-cycling Road World Cup in Ostend, Belgium.
+As she prepared for Tokyo, Cox took to the road in 2021, finishing fifth in the individual time-trial at a round of the UCI Para-cycling Road World Cup in Ostend, Belgium.
+It proved to be excellent preparation, as Cox headed to Tokyo in strong form and successfully defended her 500m time-trial title.
+She also competed in the T38 400m after a late call-up to the athletics squad, finishing fourth in the event.

 Palmarès